PerryXDeng/multi_gpu_gan_inversion/README.md

 Copyright © 2022, InterDigital R&D France.
 All rights reserved.

-This source code is made available under the license found in the LICENSE.txt in the root directory of this source tree.
+The original source code (not including `dist_train.py` and `dist_trainer.py`) is made available under the license found in the LICENSE.txt in the root directory of this source tree.